-The Local History collection promotes a strong sense of identity and place, inspiring pride in the City as well as celebrating the creativity and achievements of its people.
+The Social History collection promotes a strong sense of identity and place, inspiring pride in the City as well as celebrating the creativity and achievements of its people.

 A wide range of material – such as personal possessions, ephemera, tools, machines, furniture, uniforms, photographs, transport memorabilia, civic memorabilia – reflecting all aspects of the cultural, social and economic life of the people of Stoke-on-Trent is collected.
 Much of it is of 19th and 20th century in origin, with one or two earlier objects.
 Contemporary items from the 21st century are also collected.

 Currently off-site for restoration, returning in 2021.
 Spitfire RW388 was donated to the City of Stoke-on-Trent in 1972.
 It honours Reginald J. Mitchell, the designer of the Spitfire, who was born and educated in North Staffordshire.